xenakal/Simulation_Interactions/README.md

    - **Load maps** - to load the map called *create_map.txt* in the folder maps
    - **Save maps** - to save the map under the name of *create_map.txt* in the folder maps

+   When the button object or camera is selected, dedicated option appear on the top and on the left.

 <h3> Camera tab</h3>

 This tab shows the view seen by each camera in the room.
 As in reality, the depth is lost.
 <img src="images/camera.png" width="40%">

 <h3> Stat tab</h3>